“The advice we’ve been given from BE Group has been invaluable and has certainly proved instrumental in getting us to where we are today.”

 We may also need to share your information, both core details about you and your business and details of our interactions with you, with other business support organisations involved in your project, to improve the quality of business support given to customers.
 We will discuss this with you at the time.
 We will only share your information if you want to receive these additional services from other organisations.

-(3) Organisations referring customers to the Business & Enterprise Group
+(3) Organisations referring customers to the BE Group

 We will usually share your information, both core details and details of our interactions with you, with any organisation which referred you to us, so they know the outcome of the referral.